UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

 .. include:: tables/resources.rest

-Sites may define additional, "custom" resources, which you can use, too.
+Sites may define additional, *custom* resources, which you can use, too.

 Miscellaneous options